TiloW/SimplePanorama/readme.md

-﻿# SimplePanorama
+?# SimplePanorama

 [Here](http://tilow.github.com/SimplePanorama/) you can take a look at the script in action.
 SimplePanorama is available under the [MIT License](https://github.com/TiloW/SimplePanorama/blob/master/LICENSE).

-If you encounter any problems, feel free to send me a [mail](mailto:tilo@wiedera.de) or create a question on the [wiki](https://github.com/TiloW/SimplePanorama/wiki).
+If you encounter any problems, feel free to send me a [mail](mailto:tilo@wiedera.de).
 ## Purpose

 SimplePanorama is a javascript snippet, allowing you to create a cyclindric panorama for your website in no time.